ashenell/Quarantine/README.md

 ## Sorting methods

-Terher is 3 different ways how to sort the file.
+There are 3 different ways to sort the file.

 - Sorting all data by 'Type', 'SenderAddress', 'Subject'
 - Sorting data by 'Type', 'SenderAddress'
-- Sorting data by sepecific 'Type' like (spam, malware, high confidence phish, bulk, phish) and 'SenderAddress'
+- Sorting data by specific 'Type' like (spam, malware, high confidence phish, bulk, phish) and 'SenderAddress'

-For a user inputs fction is called.
+For a user input function is called.

 ```Python
 def ask_input():